JovanSrdanov/Accommodation-and-flight-booking-platform/README.md

 Project for the subject XML and Web Services
 Faculty of Technical Sciences
 Computer Science and Automation
 Applied Computer Science and Informatics

+Technologies:
+Front-end: React - JavaScript (npm)
+Back-end: GoLang
+Database: PostgreSQL, MongoDB, Neo4j
+Message queue: Nats

 Within the scope of the project, a platform for accommodation offers and reservations, along with an application enabling users to purchase airline tickets, has been successfully implemented using a microservice architecture.